yeltsinvc/Sumo-Tutorial/README.md

 ![Network](images/network.JPG)

 # Simulation with Real network (OpenStreetMap)
-In this assignment, we will use a real network of Paris (l’Arc de Triomphe and Champs Elysée) : paris.net.xml.
-Routes are generated randomly by the tool randomTrips.py.
+In this assignment, we will use a real network of Paris (l’Arc de Triomphe and Champs Elysée) : `paris.net.xml`.
+Routes are generated randomly by the tool `randomTrips.py`.
 Once the simulation has ﬁnished, we can ﬁnd two ﬁles generated, which we declared in the conﬁguration ﬁle as outputs of the simulation:
-- tripInfo.xml, contains every vehicle’s information.
+- `tripInfo.xml`, contains every vehicle’s information.
-- Summary.xml, contains a global summary for every time step Simulation conﬁguration ﬁle : `paris.sumocfg`
+- `Summary.xml`, contains a global summary for every time step Simulation conﬁguration ﬁle : `paris.sumocfg`
 ```xml
 <configuration>